SelimDaptari/Content-on-Kuakata-Sea-Beach/README.md

 # Content-on-Kuakata-Sea-Beach
-In this content i emphasis the beauty of kuakata by using pictures and tables
+In this content, i emphasize the beauty of kuakata by using pictures and tables